josephdadams/TallyArbiter-RelayListener/readme.md

 1. Open a terminal window and change directory to the folder where you placed the source code.
 1. Type `npm install` to install all necessary libraries.
 1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
 This will install it globally on your system.
-1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiterRelayController` to daemonize it as a service.
-If you receive a permissions error, you may need to run the software as root, with `sudo start index.js --name TallyArbiterRelayController`.
+1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiterRelayListener` to daemonize it as a service.
+If you receive a permissions error, you may need to run the software as root, with `sudo start index.js --name TallyArbiterRelayListener`.
 1. If you would like it to start automatically upon bootup, type `pm2 startup` and follow the instructions on-screen.
-1. To view the console output while running the software with `pm2`, type `pm2 logs TallyArbiterRelayController`.
+1. To view the console output while running the software with `pm2`, type `pm2 logs TallyArbiterRelayListener`.

 Upon startup, the program will enumerate through the `config_relays.json` file and attempt to connect to the specified Tally Arbiter server.

 # Relay Hardware
-Tally Arbiter Relay Controller supports USB relays with up to 8 separate relays.
+Tally Arbiter Relay Listener supports USB relays with up to 8 separate relays.
 If you need more relays, run the program on more devices.
 It is designed to run on a Raspberry Pi Zero for a low cost of entry.

 The USB library is designed to work with these types of relays:
 ![picture alt](https://github.com/josephdadams/USBRelay/raw/master/usbrelay.jpg "USB Relay")